PrathamGupta/DSA-Labs/README.md

 # DSA-Labs
-Contains codes for various questions on Data Struvtures and Algortihms
+Contains codes for various questions on Data Structures and Algortihms